TTTTMMMM/SpaghettiSauce/README.md

 2. 1rst person: use a paring knife blade to de-stem and cut X-pattern onto bottom of each tomato.

-3. 2nd person: boil water in large red pot
+3. 2nd person: boil water in large red pot.
-4. 2nd person: make ice-water bat using large blue bowl
+4. 2nd person: make ice-water bath using large blue bowl.
 5. As 1rst person de-stems, 2nd person should place tomatoes in boiling water for approximately 30 seconds, until skin starts to peel.
 6. Place boiled tomatoes in ice-water bath.